Our use of cookies

 Local support

-You will find information on local support in the Education and service families section on the Talk Community Directory website.
+You will find information on local support for service families in the Education and service families section on the Talk Community website.
+This includes information on local services, support networks, and resources available to children and families connected to the Armed Forces.

 Other support

-• Naval Children's Charity offers financial and holistic support to children (up to age 25) from Naval families, both serving and veterans.
-Their support includes resources like books designed to help young children cope during a parent's deployment.
+• Naval Children's Charity offers financial and wellbeing support for children and young people aged up to 25 from Royal Navy and Royal Marines families, including veterans.
+Support includes resources designed to help younger children understand and cope with a parent's deployment.

-• Army Families Federation (AFF) provides information and advice on a wide range of topics, including accommodation, education, employment, and family life.
-Families can access tailored support through their respective Service Families Federation.
+• Army Families Federation (AFF) provides independent information and advice on a wide range of issues affecting service families, including education, housing, childcare, employment, and family life.
+Families can access support through their relevant Service Families Federation.